-But if you need to brush up on what the base rate is, or you've simply never heard of it, here's our explainer, and how it affects mortgages, savings, credit cards, loans and more.
+So, if you need to brush up on what the base rate is - or you've simply never heard of it - here's our explainer, and how it affects mortgages, savings, credit cards, loans and more.

 The base rate is the Bank of England's official borrowing rate, which influences what borrowers pay and savers earn.
 Its Monetary Policy Committee (MPC) meets eight times a year to decide what happens to the rate.

-So while this latest increase may be relatively small – for now – the fact the Bank is willing to change it after such a long period of record low rates is almost more important than the margin of the change.
-And it'll have an immediate impact on households.
+While these latest increases may be relatively small – for now – the fact the Bank is willing to change it after such a long period of record low rates is almost more important than the margin of the change.
+And it will have had an immediate impact on households.

 You may wonder why it would increase interest rates at all.
 Well, increasing interest rates discourages spending, and encourages saving, cooling the economy, which helps squash inflation.

-It's worth bearing in mind too, this rise could be just the beginning – though industry commentators predict any further increases to be slow and gradual.
+It's worth bearing in mind too, these rises could be just the beginning – though industry commentators predict any further increases to be slow and gradual.

 Recent interest rates have limboed way below historic norms.
 To put it in context, the last time rates went up – over 10 years ago, in July 2007 – they increased from 5.5% to 5.75%.